 If you want what’s best for you and your guests, consider ditching the “wedding food” and opting for incorporating gut-friendly food into your menu.
 It’s surprisingly simple to implement plus, you’ll significantly diversify your guests’ options, empower them to make healthy decisions for themselves, and even educate them that healthy food can be celebration food.

 I’m sure you’ve heard of sauerkraut, kimchi, and kombucha.
 These are all probiotic, meaning they work with the gut microbiome to bring about balance within the body and increase nutrient retention and energy levels.
 When the gut is happy, the heart and mind are happy.
 Providing good nourishment is a highly-effective way to ensure your guests are in a positive and healthy state.

 Are you looking for a way to blend healthy and fun?
+Wedding planning doesn’t have to be boring.
 Consider using kimchi and sauerkraut as hot dog toppings.
 A hotdog bar could be a whimsical and nostalgic late-night snack station.
 You could use a blend of all beef organic uncured grass-fed hot dogs and their meatless counterparts.
 Ditch the typical buns for sourdough buns, which are also probiotic.
 To add some fizz to the festivities, you can serve kombucha alongside alcohol.

 Take care of your guests’ bodies and minds to keep their spirits up and the party rockin’.